When you format a data science cover letter, there are 6 keys to success:

 - Data Science Cover Letter Dos and Don’ts

-If you’re eager to lift the curtain and see what the data science interview has in store for you, visit our in-depth guide Data Science Interview Questions and Answers You Need to Know in 2020.
+If you’re eager to lift the curtain and see what the data science interview has in store for you, check out our in-depth guide Data Science Interview Questions and Answers You Need to Know and take our course on Starting a Career in Data Science: Project Portfolio, Resume, and Interview Process.

 Ready to take the next step towards a data science career?